jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 Symbol Text Code
 ----------------

 There is a standard way of translating symbol diagrams to symbol text code.
-There are special standard modules that also have a custom way of translating that I will discuss later.
+There are special standard modules that also have a custom way of translating that I might discuss later.

 - Identifiers
 - Access operators